Shell Shocked: The day Santa’s reindeer went back on the job

-I invited our distinguished former mayor Clark Kent to serve as a mediator in this dispute to try to bring all the parties together to see if the strike could be ended before it’s too late.
-Clark agreed to play this role wholeheartedly and chose a delegation consisting of Pluto, Doc Ford and a five-year old from the Sanibel School to accompany him.
+I invited our distinguished mayor to serve as a mediator in this dispute to try to bring all the parties together to see if the strike could be ended before it’s too late.
+The mayor agreed to play this role wholeheartedly and chose a delegation consisting of Pluto, Doc Ford and a five-year old from the Sanibel School to accompany him.

 Arrangements were made with NASA to whisk the delegation to the North Pole in an Apollo rocket ship.
-Clark, of course, could have flown back and forth on his own but decided to join the full committee which just returned from the North Pole with big smiles on their faces.
+The mayor and his committee just returned from the North Pole with big smiles on their faces.
 A disaster has been averted.
-Here is Clark’s statement:
+Here is the mayor’s statement: